KyleMit/CodingEverything/acronyms/dev-acronyms.md

 * [**Daemon**](https://en.wikipedia.org/wiki/Daemon_(computing) - a computer program that runs as a background process, rather than being under the direct control of an interactive user.
 * [**glob**](https://en.wikipedia.org/wiki/Glob_(programming)) - patterns specify sets of filenames with wildcard characters (short for "global")
 * [Cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) - a quantitative measure of the number of linearly independent paths through a program's source code
+* [Directive / Pragma](https://en.wikipedia.org/wiki/Directive_(programming)) - a language construct that specifies how a compiler should process its input.
+Directives are not part of the grammar of a programming language, and may vary from compiler to compiler

 ## Terms